Best Android phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Android phones you can buy in 2021.

 For many, a Google Pixel handset is the best Android phone money can buy.
 Because it's made by Google (who created Android), the hardware and software are seamlessly integrated, with the Pixel range always first in line when it comes to software updates.
 Those with third-party handsets are often left waiting months.

 But the Pixel 4XL is much more than a mere queue jumper.
-It's the biggest phone in Google's current range, and as such, its best offering for movies and TV shows.
-The 6.3in OLED screen is a sight to behold, with an impressive 90Hz refresh rate (though the Samsung Galaxy S20 tops that with 120Hz).
+It's one of Google's biggest phones, and as such, a great offering for movies and TV shows.
+The 6.3in OLED screen is a sight to behold, with an impressive 90Hz refresh rate (though the Samsung Galaxy S20 and S21 top that with 120Hz).
 Crucially, HDR support comes as standard, making for great black levels and contrast.

 We're also big fans of the camera and gesture controls, which let you swipe the air above the phone to control the music.
 They even work when the phone is locked, which is very useful indeed.